NCCA/Lectures/ADA/slides.md

 ## Abstraction
 - abstraction is the thought process wherein ideas are distanced from objects.
-- Abstraction uses a strategy of simplification of detail
+- Abstraction uses a strategy of simplification of detail,
-  - details are left ambiguous, vague, or undefined
+  - details are left ambiguous, vague, or undefined.
-- This is one of the core "principles we apply when programming"
+- This is one of the core principles we apply when programming.

 ---

-## Let's design some code
+## Let's design some code.

   <video controls>
     <source data-src="video/Golaem.mp4" type="video/mp4" />